Moses Hazen: Continental Army service

-At the start of the Revolutionary War, in 1775, Hazen was living on half-pay in Saint-Jean.
+At the start of the Revolutionary War, in 1775, Hazen was living on British half-pay in Saint-Jean.
 When Benedict Arnold raided Fort Saint-Jean on May 18, Hazen reported the news of that raid (as well as the capture of Fort Ticonderoga) first to the military authorities in Montreal, and then to Governor Guy Carleton in Quebec, before returning home to consider the consequences the conflict might have on him and his lands.

 The American invasion of Quebec arrived near his home at Saint-Jean on September 6.
-On that day, Hazen met with General Philip Schuyler, explaining to him that Fort Saint-Jean was well-defended and unlikely to be taken by siege, and that the local habitants were unlikely to assist the American effort.
+On that day, Hazen met with General Philip Schuyler, gave him information that Fort Saint-Jean was well-defended and unlikely to be taken by siege, and that the local habitants were unlikely to assist the American effort.
 This gloomy portrait led Schuyler to consider retreating; but the arrival of additional American troops, and a more optimistic assessment from James Livingston, a grain merchant living near Chambly, encouraged the Americans to renew the attack.
 Livingston went on to form the 1st Canadian Regiment in November 1775.